Self-persuasion: Directional Changes in Attitudes (pro and counter)

-Pro and Counter Attitude: the majority of people are aware that pro anything means you are for the issue.
+Pro and Counter Attitude: the majority of people are aware that pro-anything means you are for the issue.
 On the other hand, the majority of people are also aware that the term counter is against.
-For the most part, people also tend to collaborate with the idea that people with high self-esteem, seem to demonstrate their ability is a more than pro way when dealing with topics.
+For the most part, people also tend to agree with the idea that people with high self-esteem, seem to demonstrate their ability in a more than proper way when dealing with topics.
 Attitude affects nearly everything a person does, from success to defeat.
 A pro attitude in a person can be a confidence booster as well as a mechanism to allow persuasion into a discussion with the attempts to persuade change within the discussion.
-Attitude persuasion can affect the end result of a debate as related to powerful self-esteem.
-Distractions can weigh heavily on the ability of a person involved in persuasion change with regards to counter attitude.
+Attitude persuasion can affect the result of a debate as related to powerful self-esteem.
+Distractions can weigh heavily on the ability of a person involved in persuasion change about counterattitude.

 As in many types of communication efforts, there have been a multitude of theories.
-During 1950 and 1960 theories were raised to focus on motives and functions have on individuals and their attitudes.
-Based on theory, the research identified that attitudes served a multitude of purposes and needs involving the importance to psychological function.
+During the 1950s and 1960 theories were raised to focus on the motives and functions of individuals and their attitudes.
+Based on theory, the research identified that attitudes served a multitude of purposes and needs involving the importance of psychological function.
 During the research, different function labels were used within each theory.
-The grouping of the functions provided information that attitudes serve a knowledge function assisting to organize a persons environment and this will provide consistency in a person's ability to shift attitude for pro or counter needs?
+The grouping of the functions provided information that attitudes serve a knowledge function assisting to organize a person's environment and this will provide consistency in a person's ability to shift attitude for pro or counter needs.

 All attitudes likely serve this basic function to some extent.
-In addition, attitudes likely serve any of a number of other motives.
+In addition, attitudes likely serve any of several other motives.
 Many attitudes serve a utilitarian function, helping to maximize the rewards and minimize the punishments obtained from objects in the environment.
 Such utilitarian attitudes serve to summarize the outcomes intrinsically associated with objects and to guide behavioral responses that maximize one's interests.
-For example, one's attitude toward ice cream may serve a utilitarian function because it is likely to be based on the rewards, such as a craving and punishments such as the idea that ice cream will increase the chances of weight gain associated with ice cream.
-In the pro and counter approach, self-persuasion relates directly to the ice cream and whether or not to take part with it.
+For example, one's attitude toward ice cream may serve a utilitarian function because it is likely to be based on rewards, such as a craving, and punishments such as the idea that ice cream will increase the chances of weight gain associated with ice cream.
+In the pro and counter approach, self-persuasion relates directly to the ice cream and whether or not to take part in it.

-This type of attitude change would blossom into a counter attitude involving self-persuasion.
-In theory, when trying to self persuade, the counter attitude affects one's mind can have on self-persuasion, could be related to the counter affects within the body.
+This type of attitude change would blossom into a counter-attitude involving self-persuasion.
+In theory, when trying to self-persuade, the counter-attitude effects one's mind can have on self-persuasion could be related to the counter-effects within the body.